molofgarb/nyc-subway-tracker/to-do.md

 # To-do:

+- add git submodule cloning stuff to make to simplify build process
+- **need to install tcl, which is a dependency of sqlite**
 - add/modify custom struct to track end boroughs for a line (stop headsign in xml), to specify direction

 ## **High Priority**